-75 aircraft to flypast Rajpath on Republic Day
+75 Aircraft To Flypast Rajpath On Republic Day

-New Delhi, Jan 17 (IANS) A total 17 Jaguars will roar above the Rajpath in the national capital this Republic Day in the grandest flypast comprising 75 aircrafts from Air Force, Army and Navy.
+New Delhi: A total 17 Jaguars will roar above the Rajpath in the national capital this Republic Day in the grandest flypast comprising 75 aircrafts from Air Force, Army and Navy.
 This year MiG 29K and P 8i will make an entry while Tejas will be missed.

 The Rafale will be seen in three formations.
 The Vinash formation will have five Rafale jets, Baaz formation will have one Rafale, flanked by two Jaguars, Su 30s and two Mig 29s.